 Holiday Cottages in Warwickshire

-The heart of England, Warwickshire is dominated by the great industrial cities of Birmingham and Coventry, but the name of Shakespeare will always echo through any mention of this ancient and varied county.
+The heart of England is a great place to visit so why not stay in a Warwickshire holiday cottage, Warwickshire is dominated by the great industrial cities of Birmingham and Coventry, but the name of Shakespeare will always echo through any mention of this ancient and varied county.
 Stratford-upon-Avon, and Henley-on-Arden (immortalised by him in his play "As You Like It", although his "sea of oak" no longer stands).
 Kenilworth Castle was visited by Queen Elizabeth in the 1560's, Arbury Court (birthplace in 1819 of Mary Ann Evans, later more famously known as George Elliot, and whose novels "Mill on the Floss", "Silas Marner" and "Adam Bede" bring to life its 19th century social countryside).
 Other great houses, such as Charlescote Park, Ragley Hall, Compton Verney, Baddesley Clinton with its medieval moat, and Coughton Court, associated with the 1605 Gunpowder Plot, all with their rolling lawns and pools designed by Capability Brown, the famous landscape gardener, make up a list of all that is a superb vista of England.
 Children are specially catered for on several Childrens' Farms, especially the Bungos Play Barn in Bidford-on-Avon, and mazes, curiously laid out using plants.

 Part of an 18th century water mill in the quiet Warwickshire village of Tredington,on the edge of the Cotswolds.
 Puddle Cottage is in a charming riverside location with its own secluded garden and steps leading down to the mill stream.